Hitting sets and colorings of hypergraphs: Proofs

 Define the function $\psi: \mathbb{N} \to \mathbb{R}^2$ such that for $n=m\cdot t+r$, $0 \leq r<t$, let $\psi(n):= (2r+1-\frac{1}{n}, \frac{1}{t(n)})$ and $\psi(0)=(0,0)$.
 Observe that every arithmetic progression with difference $d=t^i$, $i>0$ is contained by $B_r$ for some $r$, where $B_r = \{(x,y): 2r \leq x \leq 2r+1, \text{ } y \leq 1\}$, since the $t-$residue of such a sequence is constant.
 Similarly to the case $M=\{0\}$, the set $\{m_r + j \cdot t^i: j \in \mathbb{N}, j \leq j_{\text{max}}\}$ is the intersection of {\rm Im}$(\psi)$ and the bottomless rectangle $\{(x,y): 2r+1- \frac {1}{a_0} \leq x \leq 2r+1- \frac {1}{a_{\text{max}}}, \text{ } y \leq \frac{1}{i}\}$ where $r \equiv m_r \mod t$, $a_0 = m_r + 0 \cdot t^i -r, a_1 = m_r + 1 \cdot t^i- r, \ldots, a_{\text{max}} = m_r + j_{\text{max}} \cdot t^i -r$, if $m_r \neq r$ (thus $a_0 \neq 0$).
 If $m_r=r$, then the corresponding bottomless rectangle is $\{(x,y): 2r \leq x \leq 2r+1- \frac {1}{a_{\text{max}}}, \text{ } y \leq \frac{1}{i}\}$.

 In the case $i=0$ (and consequently $d=1$), every hyperedge with at least $|M|\cdot(m_{\mathcal{B}}(k) -1)+1$ vertices contain at least $m_{\mathcal{B}}(k)$ vertices in $B_r$ for some $r\in M$, according to the pigeonhole principle.
 The corresponding numbers of these vertices form an arithmetic progression with difference $d=t$.
-We have already proved that this is sufficient for the existence of a polychromatic $k$-coloring. \end{proof}
+We have already proved that this implies containment in a bottomless rectangle. \end{proof}